 The publication date of my book Assume Nothing: A Story of Intimate Violence (Harper) is scheduled for March 2021.
-Please pre-order here: https://www.amazon.com/Assume-Nothing-Story-Intimate-Violence/dp/0063059908/.
-Also, please sign up for my mailing list at the end of this page and follow @TanyaAuthor on Twitter and Instagram for updates.
-In the meantime, please see advance praise in this piece by Virginia Heffernan in the Los Angeles Times.
+The Publishers Weekly announcement ran on August 24, 2020.
+Please pre-order here: https://www.harpercollins.com/products/assume-nothing-tanya-selvaratnam?variant=32138950049826.
+Also, please sign up for my mailing list at the end of this page and follow @TanyaAuthor on Instagram, Facebook, and Twitter for updates.
+In the meantime, please see advance praise in this piece by Virginia Heffernan in the Los Angeles Times and this conversation with Miss Universe Zozi Tunzi about the signs of an abusive relationship.

 I helped produce Night of Solidarity - stories, songs, and conversations to stand with survivors of domestic violence, deepening understanding of this issue and offering solutions.
 Hosted by Tamron Hall and featuring Melissa Benoist, Shan Boodram, Sharmeen Obaid-Chinoy, Gloria Gaynor, Carrie Goldberg, Angelique Kidjo, Padma Lakshmi, J.R.
 Martinez, MILCK, Chanel Miller, Tony Porter, Rachel Louise Snyder, Zozibini Tunzi, Gabrielle Union, and more, the event premiered on May 13, 2020 on Refinery29's YouTube channel: bit.ly/nightofsolidarity